 Puerto Ricans would live better, on their own turf, a win-win for all

 The current situation is holding Puerto Ricans back.
-As of 2019, Puerto Rico’s unemployment rate rested at 8.5%.
-Before Hurricane Maria hit Puerto Rico in September 2017, it was estimated that roughly 46% of Puerto Ricans were living below the poverty line; in addition, about 10% of the island’s population had emigrated to mainland U.S. in the past decade in search of better employment opportunities.
+As of 2021, Puerto Rico’s unemployment rate rested at 8.8%.
+Before Hurricane Maria hit Puerto Rico in September 2017, it was estimated that roughly 46% of Puerto Ricans were living below the poverty line; in addition, the number of Puerto Ricans who immigrated to mainland U.S. increased by a third in 2018.
+Those leaving over the past decade are in search of better employment opportunities.

 In becoming a U.S. state, Puerto Ricans could enjoy both the benefits associated with statehood and the tools needed to develop their own industry and workforce on the island.
 Statehood would increase local job opportunities, bring about income creation benefits and enable locals to receive better health care, which they are already paying for, but do not currently benefit from.
 What’s more, with Puerto Ricans enjoying statehood benefits from the comfort of their own homes, they would be able to pursue – and live – the American Dream in their own country.